-Thus, the ‘fit’ between Leadership style, competencies, relatability and current culture is critical to begin to move toward another way of leading.
+Thus, the ‘fit’ between Leadership style, competencies, ‘relatability’ and current culture is critical to begin to move toward another way of leading.

-Taking the findings of this study a bit further, even more critical (IMHumbleO), is how people relate to the CEO / Sr. Management in the current culture, their abilities to transform the current culture / organization, and their abilities and competencies to manifest the emerging culture.
+Taking the findings of this study a bit further, even more critical (IMHumbleO), is how people relate to the CEO / Sr. Management in the current culture, their abilities / inabilities to continually transform the current culture / organization, and their abilities and competencies (or lack thereof) to manifest the emerging culture.

 Thus, effective and relatable Sr. Leaders need to be able to walk that fine line between ‘current’ and ‘the emerging culture’, and be personally relatable in both.

 In addition, in this cornerstone research, one statement kept my attention:

 “Thirty-one percent of CEOs got fired for poor ‘change management’“

 Do leaders need to ‘manage change’, or do they need to be able to ‘manifest change’?